fivetwentysix/namecheap-api/README.md

-# Namecheap
+# NamecheapApi

-TODO: Write a gem description
+a Ruby gem for working with the Namecheap API.

 ## Installation